 How much should I spend on trade show graphics?

 Depending on what kind of results you want from your time at the event, the amount you invest will proportionally increase the attractiveness of your booth.
 Do not be afraid to be bold and experimental.
 You have already spent time and money to attend the show, so why treat your exhibit graphics as an afterthought?

 For larger exhibits, I would argue that 1/3 of your budget should be focused on graphics – both static and interactive presentations.
 For smaller trade show graphics display systems, it is not unusual for a 10×10 exhibitor to spend more money on graphics than the structure itself to get noticed.
 It really is a worthwhile investment and not an expense.

 Your graphics should do the initial work, so do not cut corners.
 These tailored graphics should work in harmony with the design of your structure.
 Once inside your exhibit space, your enthusiastic and motivated staff should take over.
 The higher the quality of graphic design and messaging you put in front of your audience, the more qualified attendees will visit you weeding out the casual browser.
 This should result in better conversion rates at the shows you are exhibiting.

 Where can I find quality graphic designers?

-Exhibit house graphics teams have the knowledge and insight on where the best locations for your messaging should be located and at what to avoid.
+Exhibit house graphics teams such as those working on large format graphic design at Blazer have the knowledge and insight on where the best locations for your messaging should be located and at what to avoid.
 This valuable experience will maximize the graphics interest and help you avoid common mistakes that are made by less experienced graphic designers.

 If you are tired of qualified attendees walking past your trade show booth, then improve your exhibit with the all-important visual appeal graphics can provide.
 Setting aside the proper amount of effort and marketing resources to develop, produce, and execute professional high-quality designs – you will see positive results within your exhibiting space and that is money in the bank!